wxcctechsummit/holcct2108/livelabs/labinfo.md

 **Welcome to Cisco Live 2021 HOLCCT-2108 New Webex Contact Center Analyzer - Data and Analytics Deep Dive.**

 # Webex Contact Center Reporting - Analyzer
+# General Instructions

+Welcome to the Cisco Live Webex Contact Center Analyzer Reporting Deep Dive.
+The above information will be used to create historical and real time data during the course of this instructor lead lab.
+- Use the Dial-in number to make calls into the system after logging in as an agent
+- User Facebook, Email, Chat and SMS to create new reporting contact information

 # Student Information
 ## Session 1 - April 8